quozd/awesome-dotnet/README.md

 ## Blazor

-* [BootstrapBlazor](https://github.com/dotnetcore/BootstrapBlazor) - A set of enterprise-class UI components based on Bootstrap and Blazor.
+* [BootstrapBlazor](https://github.com/dotnetcore/BootstrapBlazor) - A set of enterprise-class UI components based on Bootstrap and Blazor. -  **NOTE**: This is not affiliated with Microsoft or .NET
 * [ant-design-blazor](https://github.com/ant-design-blazor/ant-design-blazor) - A set of enterprise-class UI components based on Ant Design and Blazor WebAssembly.
 * [MASA.Blazor](https://github.com/BlazorComponent/MASA.Blazor) - A set of enterprise-class UI components based on Material Design and Blazor WebAssembly.
 * [Megabit.Blazorise](https://github.com/Megabit/Blazorise) - Blazorise is a component library built on top of Blazor and CSS frameworks like Bootstrap, Bulma and Material.
 Very easy to use.